JOILOKEY/JavaGuesser/README.md

 If the guess is right, say "got it!" and end the guessing.

-Count how many tries it took (optional, but nice).
+Count how many tries it took.

 **Computer Guesser Mode**